 - a declaration that the density of livestock hasn't increased as a consequence of the project

-- an indication of whether the burning activities met the project objectives – for 2018 methods only
+- an indication of whether the burning activities met the project objectives

-- abatement calculations (SavBAT reports if used)
+- abatement calculations (SavCAM reports)

-- a copy of your vegetation fuel type map and supporting information on how it meets the method requirements
+- information on weed species management and monitoring activities including evidence of treatment or eradication of weeds, a copy of your vegetation fuel type map and supporting information on how it meets the method requirements

 - fire permits.